 What to say about Ha Long Bay that hasn’t already been said?
 Limestone karsts rising from the ocean depths, brilliant blue water and the opportunity to sail or kayak in some of the most spectacular scenery known to man.
 Yes, Ha Long Bay is a must on your 3 week Vietnam itinerary.

 Of course, with fame comes tourism and Ha Long is suffering from a bit of an over-tourism backlash.
-For that reason, our itinerary takes you to Ha Long itself for a day but we then suggest a Bai Tu Long Bay (it’s quieter cousin) cruise instead.
-If you want to debate the finer points of which bay to choose, we’ve got a full article on choosing Ha Long or Bai Tu Long bay here.
+For that reason, our itinerary takes you to Ha Long itself for a day, but we then suggest a Bai Tu Long Bay (it’s quieter cousin) cruise instead.
+If you want to debate the finer points of which bay to go to, we’ve got a full article on why choose Bai Tu Long Bay over Ha Long Bay.

 Budget: Honestly there aren’t many backpacker hostels in Ha Long but Nhat Anh Hotel is a good choice if you want cheap as chips.

 Train (and bus): The train actually departs from Lao Cai, which is 33km from Sapa; reachable either by local bus or shuttle.
-The train costs between 150, 000 and 900, 000 VND (5.50 – 32 GBP) depending on the train and carriage you choose and can be done on a budget or in relative luxury.
+The train costs between 150,000 and 900,000 VND (so between 6.50 to 38.75 USD/5.20 to 31.00 GBP) depending on the train and carriage you choose and can be done on a budget or in relative luxury.
 The journey takes 8.5 hours and departs at various times – there are both daytime and night trains available.